Elizabeth Turk

-Elizabeth Turk is an artist and native Californian known for her marble sculptures and community installations.
+Elizabeth Turk (born 1961) is an artist and native Californian known for her marble sculptures and community installations.
 She splits time between a studio in Santa Ana, CA and NYC, where she has been represented by Hirschl & Adler Modern since her first exhibition in 2000.
-She is a MacArthur “Genius” Fellow, a Smithsonian Artist Research Fellow, an Annalee & Barnett Newman Foundation and Joan Mitchell Foundation grant recipient, among other awards.
+She is a MacArthur Fellow, a Smithsonian Artist Research Fellow, an Annalee & Barnett Newman Foundation and Joan Mitchell Foundation grant recipient, among other awards.

 Biography

 Turk received her BA from Scripps College in 1983 and her MFA from the Rinehart School of Sculpture at the Maryland Institute College of Art in 1994.
 She launched the CA non-profit ET Projects Foundation in 2017 to launch community-based art experiences such as “Shoreline Project” and “Tipping Point.”

 In her studio practice, her work explores the tension of co-existing, yet opposing realities.
 Boundaries and definitions are revealed in this impossible paradox, for instance: the absence in the present, the contemporary in the traditional, the lightness in weight, the emptiness in mass, the fluidity of the solid, the long narrative of moments.
-The sculptures defy gravity in their intricately carved forms.
-Inspired by the natural world, she references its myriad of elegant organic structures, a concept continuously developed and recycled in her sketchbooks.
+The sculptures defy gravity.
+Drawing inspiration from the natural world, she continually develops and recycles concepts of elegant organic structures in her sketchbooks.

-Activating many of the themes from sketchbook pages with ET Projects, Turk relies on community audience participation.
-The objective of the large-scale “moving” installations is to stimulate serendipitous collective memories, reminding us of the potential for civic joy, optimism and the potential of public grace.
+With ET Projects, Turk draws on many themes from her sketchbook through community audience participation.
+The large-scale 'moving' installations aim to create serendipitous collective memories, reminding the public of their potential for civic optimism and community balance.